Takley History, Family Crest & Coats of Arms

 Early History of the Takley family

-Another 157 words (11 lines of text) covering the years 1200, 1273 and 1325 are included under the topic Early Takley History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Takley research.
+Another 142 words (10 lines of text) covering the years 1200, 1273, 1325, 1529, 1194 and 1202 are included under the topic Early Takley History in all our PDF Extended History products and printed products wherever possible.

 Takley Spelling Variations

 Before the last few hundred years the English language had no fixed system of spelling rules.
 For that reason, spelling variations occurred commonly in Anglo Norman surnames.
 Over the years, many variations of the name Takley were recorded, including Tackley, Takely, Takly, Tackly, Takel, Tackell and many more.

 Early Notables of the Takley family (pre 1700)